bpfdeploy-io/bpf-rs/README.md

 # bpf-inspect

-> A collection of Rust libraries to inspect BPF objects
+> A collection of Rust libraries for inspecting BPF objects

 ## Crates

 ### bpf-feature

-### bpf-dump
+### bpf-obj-dump